ashishaj01/DataProducts_Assignment/README.md

      In the dataset column test=1 shows patient has diabetes and test=0 shows patient donot have diabetes.

-4. Formulate Model for logistic regression logitmod1 <- glm(test~., data=pima1,family=binomial)
+4. Formulate Model for logistic regression.

+   logitmod1 <- glm(test~., data=pima1,family=binomial)

 5. Develope shiny server function that capture patient information and uses above model algorithm to determine probablity of getting diabetes.

-     Below is snippet of server.R code that calculate probablity.
+     Below is snippet of server.R code that calculate probablity

-.     output$prediction <- renderText( {
+      output$prediction <- renderText( {
       data <- constructData()
       score <- round(predict(logitmod1, newdata=data, type="response"),3)
       paste("Patient Likelihood of getting diabetes is :", score[1])

 6. The model summary and model diagnostic plots are also displayed.

+# User Interface #

 In ui.R script,